etsstiffler/Etherparser/README.md

 ```

 ## Usage
-Notice: You need an *.etherpad* from BBB.
+Notice: You need an *.etherpad*-file from BBB.
 Hit "Geteilte Notizen->Export", choose *Etherpad* an save the file.
 Commandline:
 ```
 python cli-etherparser.py -f /path/to/etherpadfile